tsburn/ts-UnifiedNlpIntegration/README.md

 Make sure that you
 * have activated the backends in MicroG Settings
-* have enabled network-based geolocation in Settings->Loc
+* have enabled network-based geolocation in Settings->Location

+In case you ad